hellosimplerick/tailwind-dev/README.md

-This is a super basic template for react js/tailwind v3.
-What's below is the output from Google's AI studio if you want to make this yourself.
+# This is a super basic template for react js/tailwind v3.
+What's below is the output from Google's AI studio if you want to make this yourself

 # A Verified, Manual-Fix Guide for React + Tailwind in Codespaces